Lifting Embodied World Models for Planning and Control

 The high-level action space should be effective, low-dimensional and intuitive.
 We express high-level actions $a^\text{HL}$ in the current observation $o_t$ as a set of \textit{waypoints}.
 A waypoint is the 2D projection into the current observation $o_t$ of a near-term 3D goal position for one leaf joint of the embodied agent.
 We incorporate them by annotating $o_t$ with each waypoint to obtain $o_t^\text{ann}$ (see Figure~\ref{fig:waypoint_and_proprioception}).

 Defining high-level actions as 2D points in $o_t$ makes them visually interpretable and easy to specify manually at test time.
 Even more importantly, because waypoints are finite and low dimensional, they avoid the exponential scaling with action dimensionality in search-based planning such as CEM.
-Our method is in contrast to specifying goals using a goal image $o_g$ used in NoMaD~\cite{sridhar2024nomad} and Diffusion Policy~\cite{chi2025diffusionpolicy}.
+Our method is in contrast to specifying goals using a goal image $o_g$ as in NoMaD~\cite{sridhar2024nomad}.
 Their approach requires the availability of goal images while also being high dimensional and ill-suited to search.